 IEA accredited members

-IEA accredited members are educators and consultants endorsed by their peers to provide advice, facilitate, train and teach on topics relating to regenerative agriculture.
+IEA accredited members are endorsed by their peers to provide advice, facilitate, train and teach on topics relating to regenerative agriculture.

 At the heart of the accreditation are ethical and professional standards for quality of work, which all accreditees commit to upholding when providing advice or trainings in regenerative agriculture.
 You can read these standards in the IEA Accreditation Handbook.